tlack/xxl/README.md

 yet suitable for real work.

-Tested so far on Linux (64bit x86 & GCC or Clang), OS X (Clang), Windows (Cygwin64), Android under termux.
+Tested so far on Linux (64bit x86 & GCC or Clang), OS X (Clang), Windows (Cygwin64), Android under termux, and Raspberry Pi.
 Should work on iOS as well but untested.

 ## Examples